almrooth/ramverk2/README.md

-# Me-page for the course "ramverk2" at Blekinge Tekniska Högskola
+# Me-page for the course "ramverk2" at BTH

-## Tech
+* Express.js server

-* API using express.js for the backend
+* Handlebars templating engine
-* REACT client app for the frontend
+* Markdown support